Distinguished Alumni Award

 • The nominee must be a graduate of Texas State University.

-• Alumni employed by Texas State University, current members of the Alumni Association Board of Directors, and candidates for and holders of public office are ineligible.
+Alumni employed by Texas State University, current members of the Alumni Association Board of Directors, and candidates and holders of public office are ineligible.

-• The awards are not presented in absentia (exceptions for extenuating circumstances).
+• The awards are not presented in absentia*.

 • Nominations may be made by any individual or group, except for self-nominations.